Flowering trees-pink shower tree-

 Cassia bakeriana

 A lot of experts think that this small beauty has a great future in warm parts of the US.
 We have only a few of these beautiful trees and those for only the last 15 years.
 Of south Asian origins, its salient features are its extremely beautiful pink flowers and compact size.
-It has potential on streets, patios, and small backyards in its territory, hardiness zone 9b and warmer.
+It has potential for use on streets, patios, and small backyards in its territory, hardiness zone 9b and warmer.

 How To Read The Names Of Your Tree

 So for example we have a cute name for the “powder puff plant.”
-The problem is there are three plants growing in our region with the same name!
+The problem is that there are three plants growing in our region with the same name!
 It gets worse, one is a ground cover, one is a shrub and the last is a tree!
 You wouldn’t just want to call the nursery and order a dozen Powder Puffs!

 The Botanical Name